 Items and materials for measuring; measuring instruments

-In Geometry, Measurement and Statistics 4, children use standard units of measurement for length, mass and capacity: millimetres, centimetres and metres, kilograms and grams, and litres and millilitres.
-They are also introduced to kilometres and units of area and begin to work with decimal notation.
+In Geometry, Measurement and Statistics 6, children use standard units of measurement for length, area, mass and capacity.
+They also work with units of volume and imperial units for length, mass and volume.